Swiss Northern Railway: History

 The section between Zürich and Baden was opened on 7 August 1847 by the Swiss Northeastern Railway.
 It was the first line built in Switzerland, except for the line built from Mulhouse to Basel by the French company Chemin de fer de Strasbourg à Bâle, opened to a temporary station outside Basel's walls on 15 June 1844 and to the permanent station on 11 December 1845.
 The construction of railways in Switzerland was delayed compared to most of its neighbours, partly as a result of its mountainous geography.
 In addition the cantons were in a position to influence the routes chosen, particularly because of the need for compulsory purchase to build railways.
 In 1836 Friedrich Hünerwadel of Lenzburg pointed out to the government of the canton of Aargau—through which the line had to pass—the importance of the route of a railway from Zurich to Basel for Aargau's commerce and industry.

 In 1837, the Zürich Chamber of Commerce commissioned the engineer Alois Negrelli to investigate the route of such a line.
 In October of the same year the Zurich-Basel railway company was founded.
 The chosen route would lead from Zürich to Würenlos via Dietikon along the south bank of the Limmat, then crossing the river to follow the north bank of the Limmat via Wettingen, Ennetbaden and Obersiggenthal.
 In Untersiggenthal the line would turn to the north and have crossed the Aare at Döttingen.
 It would have then followed the south bank of the Rhine to Basel.
 In April 1838 surveying of the route began, but angry residents obstructed their work.
 The Züriputsch of 1839 and a civil war-like constitutional dispute in the canton of Aargau further delayed the start of construction.

 In addition the route of the line was controversial.
 Some called for a line through the Bözberg Pass, which was the route of the Bözberg line opened in 1875.
 Although the Aargau parliament passed a law permitting compulsory purchase in November 1840, several shareholders lost their financial guarantees, and the company had to be dissolved in December 1841.
-In May 1843 representatives of the cantons of Aargau, Zurich and Basle met in the Baden City Hall, but they failed to come to any agreement.
+In May 1843 representatives of the cantons of Aargau, Zurich and Basel met in the Baden City Hall, but they failed to come to any agreement.